sympozer/sympozer-client-seed-v2/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `-prod` option for a production build and `-bh` to set up the base hash that will be included in the index.html file (see examples in `app/package.json` file).

+In case you define commands in the `app/package.json`, run them with `npm run <commandName>`.

 ## Running unit tests